TheHeroBrine422/WordleHelperBot/README.md

 This script comes with 4 word lists.
 This is set on line 4 in main.js.

 If you don't know what wordlist to use, use words.json.
-(DEFAULT) (150kb of 5 letter words)
+(150kb of 5 letter words)

 If you are on https://swag.github.io/evil-wordle/ use evilwords.json (125kb of 5 letter words)